ArtemFiend/ArtemFiend/README.md

 ### Greetings, I'm Artem Ponomarev

-## I'm a Junior Data Scientist, Medical student!
+## I'm a Junior Data Scientist with Medical Education!

 - 🧬 I have a passion for harnessing the power of data to revolutionize the field of healthcare.
 - 💻 My journey in learning Data Science began with Yandex Practicum, where I immersed myself in the intricacies of this specialization and gained experience.